zowe/docs-site/docs/troubleshoot/troubleshoot-diagnostics.md

-# Troubleshooting Zowe using Diagnostics Data
+# Troubleshooting Zowe

-As a Zowe user, you can get access to diagnostics data that helps to troubleshoot Zowe issues.
-By running the UNIX script on z/OS, you receive a set of output files, which contain diagnostics data necessary for successful troubleshooting of Zowe.
-The script is located in the folder with the rest of scripts, and the output file the diagnostics data is compressed in a .pax.Z archive.
-The script captures the following set of diagnostics data:
+To ensure that the Zowe Support Team can effectively troubleshoot your issue, the Zowe team introduces a script that captures the diagnostics data that is required for successful troubleshooting.
+By running the UNIX script on your z/OS environment, you receive a set of output files, which contain all relevant diagnostics data necessary to start a troubleshooting process.
+You can find the script in the folder with the rest of Zowe scripts.
+The script captures the following data:

  - Started task output
     - Zowe server started task